evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).

 [Regenerative braking](../../../../technology/regen/) is available in two modes.
 You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen.
-At low speeds, the one-pedal drive mode will keep the car creeping forward.
+The system stops the car completely using friction brakes.

 ## Exterior